shakes76/PatternFlow/image/l0_smoothing/README.md

 # L0 Gradient Smoothing

 L0 gradient smoothing is a way to smooth images by limiting the number of non-zero gradients.
-It stands out from other smoothing methods thanks to its edge preserving properties.
+It stands out from other smoothing methods thanks to its edge preserving properties which makes it useful for applications such as edge extraction and JPEG artifact removal [1].

+The process works by restricting the number of non-zero gradients that the image can contain.
+It does this by removing low amplitude structures in the image.
+Gradients are calculated as the colour difference between neighbouring pixels.
+The minimisation of the L0 gradients is essentially an optimisation problem and thus it is possible to control the amount of smoothing by stopping the optimisation at a specified point.

 ## Dependencies
-Tensorflow >= 2.0.0
+TensorFlow >= 2.0.0

 ## Example Usage